-On the other hand, the paper builds on a literature that develops simple, tractable models that assume some stylized form of ex-ante household heterogeneity with regard to access to financial markets.
-That literature was pioneered by Campbell and Mankiw (1989), who proposed a simple two-agent framework with unconstrained and hand-to-mouth households, thus departing from the representative household formalism dominant at that time.
-Galí et al. (2007) and Bilbiie (2008) are early examples embedding that structure into the New Keynesian model, giving rise to the so-called TANK models.
-More recent contributions include Bilbiie (2020), Broer et al. (2020), and Cantore and Freund (2021), among others.6
+On the other hand, the paper builds on a literature that develops simple, tractable models that assume some stylized form of ex ante household heterogeneity with regard to access to financial markets.
+That literature was pioneered by Campbell and Mankiw (1989), who proposed a simple, two-agent framework with unconstrained and hand-to-mouth households, thus departing from the representative household formalism dominant at that time.
+Galí, López-Salido, and Vallés (2007) and Bilbiie (2008) are early examples, embedding that structure into the NK model, giving rise to the so-called TANK models.
+More recent contributions include Bilbiie (2020), Broer et al. (2020), and Cantore and Freund (2021), among others.7

 Our paper connects the two literatures in two respects.
-First, we rely on the distinction between hand-to-mouth vs unconstrained households -the hallmark of TANK models- in order to better understand the mechanisms at work in HANK models.
-Secondly, we assess the ability of tractable models in the spirit of TANK to approximate the aggregate properties of richer HANK models.

-The remainder of the paper is organized as follows.
-Section 2 introduces the baseline elements that are common across all the HANK models considered.
-Section 3 analyzes a HANK model without binding borrowing constraints (HANK-I), and its tractable RANK counterpart.
-Section 4 introduces an occasionally binding borrowing constraint (HANK-II), and compares its properties to a standard TANK model as well as a modified version of the latter (TANK-II).
-Section 5 considers a HANK model with liquid bonds and partially illiquid stocks (HANK-III), in comparison to a suitably modified TANK model (TANK-III).
-Section 6 analyzes the consequences of of endogenizing monetary policy.
-Section 7 relates some our findings to the existing literature.
-Section 8 concludes.
+First, we rely on the distinction between hand-to-mouth versus unconstrained households-the hallmark of TANK models-to better understand the mechanisms at work in HANK models.
+Second, we assess the ability of tractable models in the spirit of TANK to approximate the aggregate properties of richer HANK models.
+The remainder of the paper is organized as follows: Section II introduces the baseline elements that are common across all the HANK models considered.
+Section III analyzes a HANK model without binding borrowing constraints (HANK-I) and its tractable RANK counterpart.
+Section IV introduces an occasionally binding borrowing constraint (HANK-II) and compares its properties with a standard TANK model as well as a modified version of the latter (TANK-II).
+Section V considers a HANK model with liquid bonds and partially illiquid stocks (HANK-III) in comparison to a suitably modified TANK model (TANK-III).
+Section VI analyzes the consequences of endogenizing monetary policy.
+Section VII relates some of our findings to the existing literature.
+Section VIII concludes.

-2 A Baseline HANK Model
+II.
+A Baseline HANK Model

-In this section we describe the elements of a baseline HANK framework that are shared across the different models considered below.
+In this section, we describe the elements of a baseline HANK framework that are shared across the different models considered below.